HangX-Ma/dino/README.md

 <font size="2" color="#999"><u>Dino Game</u></font>
 </div>

+- **Quick Drop:** If you help Dino gets 1000 scores, Dino can obtain the ability to quick drop from the air. (&darr;)
+- **Double Jump:** If you help Dino gets 2500 scores, Dino can obtain the ability to make another jump in the air. (&uarr;)

 You can use arrow key &uarr; to jump, &darr; to bend over. &rarr; will be used to restart game if your Dino has been dead.